My Plantiful Cooking

 Pancake batter in a blender.

-Add the rest of the ingredients and blend until everything is well incorporated.
-Add a splash of milk if the batter is too thick.
+Step 2: Add the rest of the ingredients and blend until everything is just well incorporated.

 Partially cooked pancake on a non-stick pan.

-Pour ¼ cup of batter into a preheated pan.
-Cook until bubbles start to form and the edges look dry, around 2-3 minutes.
+Step 3: Pour ¼ cup of batter into a non-stick pan.
+Cook over medium until bubbles start to form and the edges look dry, around 2-3 minutes.

 Cooked pancake in a non-stick pan on a white folded teacloth.

-Flip it over, and cook for 1-2 minutes on the other side.
-Repeat until the batter is used up.
-Top with toppings of choice and enjoy while warm.
+Step 4: Using a flexible spatula, flip it over and cook for 1-2 minutes on the other side.
+Repeat until batter is used up and enjoy applesauce oatmeal pancakes while warm.

 Save this recipe!